Chinese Food - Eating with relish

 Typical example of Hunanese cured ham with pickled cowpeas.
 Photo by Prince Roy available under a Creative Commons license .

 For centuries the rivers and mild climate of Central China have made it the land of fish and rice.
 Shanghai's cuisine comes from many sources and is famous for fish dishes such as ‘Hairy Crab’.
 It is noted for good vegetarian (Buddhist) restaurants.
 Generally the cuisine is a bit sweeter than other areas and a bit heavier as more oil is used.
 Hunan dishes can be hot, even hotter than Sichuan.
 Famous dishes include ‘Farmer Style Pork’ and ‘Fish Head with Chopped Chilli’, Nanjing as an Imperial capital has many dishes including ‘Beggar's Chicken’ (a whole chicken stuffed with herbs and vegetables and wrapped in clay and cooked).
-The story of the dish is that originated when a chicken stolen from the Emperor that was then buried to conceal it.
+The story of the dish is that originally a chicken stolen from the Emperor's kitchens was buried to conceal it.
 Other dishes include: ‘Lion's Heads’ - Pork meatballs braised with vegetables (Jiangsu); ‘Tofu casserole’ - Bean curd with sea cucumbers, mushrooms, bamboo shoots; ‘Squirrel Fish’ - A deep fried battered bream served with sweet and sour sauce; ‘Three layer Shreds’ - Shredded ham; chicken; pork with bamboo shoots and black mushrooms; ‘Eight Treasure Buddha’ - Vegetarian dish with many ingredients; ‘Sweet and Sour Spare Ribs’ - Pork rib meat in bite sized chunks

 The province of Anhui is noted for white bamboo shoots much used in vegetarian dishes with mushrooms.
 Jiangsu province (Su) cuisine emphasizes fresh ingredients with sweet and salty flavors.
 Zhenjiang, Jiangsu produces 'Chinkiang (aka Zhenjiang) vinegar' - a black rice vinegar.
 Fujian province (Min) cuisine is famous for soups, and flavors that are subtle and light.
 ‘Fish Ball’ and ‘Buddha Jumps Over the Wall’ (named after a Buddhist monk who could not resist the fine aroma of the dish), are well known dishes as well as ‘Sour Mustard Beef’.
 Zhejiang province (Zhe) cuisine is fairly similar to Min cuisine - it has a fairly light style and is artistically presented.
 The city of Jinhua, Zhejiang is famous for hams.
 ‘Dongpo Pork’ is a favorite dish of Hangzhou named in honor of the Song poet Su Dongpo (Su Shi).